Changissnz/selfinterest/README.md

 metaphors) leaning towards the negative light, such as inadequacy and stupidity, in order to portray themselves as ones both humble and modest in how they view themselves, not in the way of superior status that is often cause for adversarial envy.
-Self-deprecation, a deflationary illusion technique of the self, onto the self done for their self-interest, is metaphorically something like a double-edged sword.
+Self-deprecation, a deflationary illusion technique of the self onto the self done for their self-interest, is metaphorically something like a double-edged sword.
 Through the collateralism of simultaneously referencing the self and the other through mocking the other's practice of the universal concepts, the other is also subject to deflationary interpretation by their being insulted.
-Likewise, the use of self-deprecation can also be driven by the self-interested's need to defend their image from claims of egoism and other qualitative personal attacks.
+Likewise, the use of self-deprecation, as a metaphorical shield, can also be driven by the self-interested's need to defend their image from claims of egoism and other qualitative personal attacks.